How do I calculate the amount of kitchen storage I need?

 When it comes to determining storage needs, you can start by taking inventory of your kitchen.
-Carl A. Smith, CliqStudios kitchen designer and President of the NKBA MN Chapter said, “How much do you have to store?
-It’s really about how much you have.”
+CliqStudios kitchen designers advise it’s best to understand how much you have to store.

 Taking inventory of your kitchen can be a revealing activity.
 You might be surprised by all of the separate categories of items that live in the kitchen: